mikaelnet/sitecore-multi-treelist/README.md

 * `query:` (note that for obvious reasons having a | character is not supported within a query)
 * `code:` (must implement `Sitecore.Buckets.FieldTypes.IDataSource`)

+Content is stored in the same raw format as TreeList/TreeListEx, so no changes is needed reading the content of the fields.
+This also means that, if for whatever reason, this module can't be used in future versions of Sitecore, the field types can always be changed back to TreeList/TreeListEx without loosing data - just content editor convenience.

 ### ContentSearch/Solr
 Since this is a new field type, it also needs to be recognized by Sitecore ContentSearch so that it'll be indexed properly in Solr.